Ghosts (Mayday Parade song)

 "Ghosts" is a song by American rock band Mayday Parade.
-The song was released on August 27, 2013 as the lead single from their third studio album, Monsters in the Closet.
+The song was released on August 27, 2013, as the lead single from their third studio album, Monsters in the Closet.

 Background

 On August 16, 2013, the band released the cover art for "Ghosts".
 On August 24, 2013, the group released a 30-second snippet of the track via Twitter.
 Bassist Jeremy Lenzo spoke about the meaning of the song stating, "This song has to do with your inner demons, and it portrays that in a literal sense by referring to them as ghosts and how they are always with you."

 Composition

-Written by members of the band and produced by Zack Odom and Kenneth Mount, the track runs at 76 BPM and is in the key of C major.
+The song was written by members of the band and produced by Zack Odom and Kenneth Mount.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 153 BPM and is in the key of C major.
 Lead vocalist Derek Sander's range in the song spans from the notes G4 to A5.

 Critical reception

 "Ghosts" was met with generally positive reviews.
 The song was compared to Queen's "Bohemian Rhapsody".
 Luke O'Neil of MTV stated, "'Ghosts' is a pogo-worthy sprint for the bulk of its near 5 minutes, with call and response and gang vocals giving the track its charge of shout-along spirit."
 O'Neil complimented the groups work for their "next level of musical maturity."